-We've made a few noticeable and quality of life enhancements to our Slack Message Scheduler in the last month!
+We have made a few noticeable and quality of life enhancements to our Slack Message Scheduler in the last month!
 All of these are already active for all members so no updating required.

 New "On" Keyword